-Hormone Replacement Therapy in Chicago
+Hormone Replacement Therapy in Chicago, IL

 Hormone replacement therapy (HRT) has become a popular option for those seeking relief from symptoms of menopause.
 These natural stages of life cause a dramatic dip in a person’s hormone levels, which is why HRT seeks to supplement this need for hormones with a variety of treatment options.

 Hormone replacement therapies help to make the transition through menopause a bit easier by providing a solution to a number of troublesome symptoms like hot flashes, vaginal dryness, loss of libido, and more.

 Which Hormones Are the Most Important to HRT?

 An important part of hormone replacement therapy is understanding which hormones will be used to assist in relieving a patient’s symptoms.
 The primary three that are involved in this process are estrogen, testosterone, and progestin.

 Many women recognize estrogen as a hormone that is at the center of their body’s reproductive functions.
 Estrogen is what enables your uterus for the fertilization of an egg.
 It is also responsible for many of the changes that ladies begin to notice as they go through puberty, such as:

 - The beginning of a woman’s menstrual cycle